simonbus/prrx_af/README.md

 # prrx_af

-This is a repository for the analysis of diagnostic properties of pRRx and pRRx% parameters in atrial fibrillation detection. pRRx and pRRx% are families of heart rate variability (HRV) parameters.
+This repository can be used for analysis of the diagnostic properties of [pRRx](https://www.mdpi.com/2077-0383/11/19/5702) and pRRx% parameters in atrial fibrillation (AF) detection. pRRx and pRRx% are families of heart rate variability (HRV) parameters.

 ## How to use this repository?